 BA (Oxon), MA, PhD (York)

-Deborah Russell came to York from a lectureship at Queen's University Belfast.
-Her research interests focus on Gothic fiction, with a particular emphasis on women's writing and discourses of national identity.
-She also works on Romantic-era theatre, looking at melodrama, spectacle, and the politics of adaptation.
+Deborah Russell is a Senior Lecturer in Eighteenth-Century Literature and a member of the interdisciplinary Centre for Eighteenth Century Studies.
+Her research interests focus on Romantic-period Gothic fiction, with a particular emphasis on women’s writing and discourses of national identity.
+She also specialises in Gothic theatre, focusing on dynamics of adaptation and the politics of silence on stage.

 Tel: 01904 323359 email@example.com

 MA (UvA, Amsterdam), MPhil (Cantab), PhD (European University Institute, Florence)